heygauri/Git-and-GitHub/README.md

 - Squash: This action allows you to combine a commit with the one before it (the one above it in the list).
 It merges the changes from the selected commit into the previous one, and you'll be prompted to edit the commit message.

-- Delete: This action removes the selected commit from the branch's history.
+- Drop: This action removes the selected commit from the branch's history.
 The commit and its changes will be discarded.

 Here's how the interactive rebase window might look:
 ```